Ozone Monitoring Instrument (OMI)

 |OMTO3e||L3 TOMS-Like Ozone and Radiative Cloud Fraction Daily Global 0.25x0.25 deg||0.003||Browse|

 |OMTO3||L2 Ozone (O3) Total Column Swath 13x24 km||0.71||Browse|

 |OMAERUV||L2 Near UV Aerosol Optical Depth and Single Scattering Albedo Swath 13x24 km||0.07||N/A|

 OMI and OMPS downloads are being switched from ftp to http(s).
-ESDIS, our parent organization, requires that we track who downloads files and we do this via Earthdata login and/or appkeys.
+NASA's Earth Science Data and Information System (ESDIS), our parent organization, requires that we track who downloads files and we do this via Earthdata Login and/or appkeys.

 Requesting an App Key

 App keys are string tokens that identify who you are.
 App keys get passed in the authorization header of each HTTP GET request, and they last at least 3 months; which means they can be used in scripts.
 Any user that does not already have an app key for OMI/OMPS SIPS can get one by performing the following steps: